gabsn/benchmarks/README.md

 BenchmarkTwoChanPoolCopyBuffer-4   	 1000000	      1924 ns/op	       0 B/op	       0 allocs/op
 ```
 ### Conclusion
 We clearly see that we should use `sync.Pool` instead of `chan *bytes.Buffer` to implement the pool in this case.
 Then, we see that we should use `WriteTo` method instead of `Copy` or `CopyBuffer` when we use two pools.
 Finally, we see that we are _twice slower when using two pools instead of one pool_.
+We should also note that in both implementations, we manage to avoid allocations when dealing with those buffers.

-## Struct VS Array VS Map to hold metrics
+## Struct VS Array VS Map
 ### Run
 `go test -bench "Struct|Map|Array" -benchmem`
 ### Output